kubernetes-sigs/lws/site/content/en/docs/reference/disaggregatedset.v1.md

 <code>int32</code>
 </td>
 <td>
-   <p>Replicas is the desired replica count for the role.
-The controller seeds
+   <p>Replicas is the desired total replica count for the role, summed across
-this at scaler creation — 1 for a fresh role (0 would deadlock vanilla HPA in ScalingDisabled), or the LWS's current replica count for a Static→External flip so the role does not silently drain to zero.
+all slices.
+The controller seeds this at scaler creation — the slice count for a fresh role, one group per slice (0 would deadlock vanilla HPA in ScalingDisabled), or the current replica count summed across the role's LWS objects for a Static→External flip so the role is not resized by the flip.
 External autoscalers overwrite it on their first tick.</p>
 <p>Non-pointer with a default because kube-apiserver's CRD /scale handler
 extracts .spec.replicas at read time and errors (&quot;the spec replicas field does not exist&quot;) when the JSONPath resolves to nothing.
 HPA reads